-Maggie Bjorklund became our Ecuador Country Manager in 2011, and continues to manage all aspects of program, and occasionally leads special group teams.
-She also works in the Marketing Department as Volunteer Engagement Manager on strategies to tell alumni stories and expand our outreach through referrals.
+Maggie Bjorklund became our Ecuador Country Manager in 2011, and continues to manage all aspects of the program, and occasionally leads special group teams.
+She also works as Volunteer Engagement Manager in the Marketing Department on strategies to tell alumni stories and expand our outreach through referrals.

 Your Guide to Volunteering in Ecuador